xcape-io/PyProps/README.md

 Each props base class extends the base class *MqttApp* which handles messaging and  the base class *PropsApp* which handles the periodic actions and the simple [Room Outbox protocol](PROTOCOL.md) protocol.

-*PropsData* is a base class that manages the props data variables sent to the outbox.
+*PropsData* is a base class that manages the prop data variables sent to the outbox.

-*Singleton* class will guarantee that only one instance of the props program runs on the Raspberry board.
+*Singleton* class will guarantee that only one instance of the prop program runs on the Raspberry board.

-Each props must have its own `constants.py` and `definitions.ini` [configuration files](CONFIGURATION_FILES.md) related to the escape room MQTT topics and to the props flavor.
+Each prop must have its own `constants.py` and `definitions.ini` [configuration files](CONFIGURATION_FILES.md) related to the escape room MQTT topics and to the prop flavor.

 `logging.ini` is the logger configuration file which can be used as is.

-`main.py` is the main props script to:
+`main.py` is the main prop script to:
-* ensure only one instance of the props program is running
+* ensure only one instance of the prop program is running
 * initialize GPIO
 * create the Paho MQTT client
-* create the props class
+* create the prop class
 * start MQTT client event loop
-* start props framework event loop
+* start prop framework event loop
 * cleanup GPIO at end
 * stop MQTT client event loop at end

 ## Props flavors
-The *PyProps library* takes advantage for many Python frameworks available on the Raspberry Pi running Raspbian to meet the requirements of any props created for escape rooms.
+The *PyProps library* takes advantage for many Python frameworks available on the Raspberry Pi running Raspbian to meet the requirements of any prop created for escape rooms.

 ### Asyncio framework: [AsyncioProps](./AsyncioProps)
 With [AsyncioProps](./AsyncioProps) flavor, you code props that do not need a graphical interface: